iocoop/policies/Bylaws.md

 (a) materially and adversely affect the rights or obligations of members as to voting, dissolution, redemption transfer, distributions, patronage distributions, patronage, property rights, or rights to repayment of contributed capital;

-(b) increase or decrease the number of members or shares authorized in total or for any class;
+(b) increase or decrease the number of members or memberships authorized in total or for any class;

-(c) effect an exchange, reclassification, or cancellation of all or part of the memberships or shares;
+(c) effect an exchange, reclassification, or cancellation of all or part of the memberships;

-(d) authorize a new class of memberships or shares;
+(d) authorize a new class of memberships;

 (e) change the number of Directors or establish a variable number of Directors;